Strategic Planning: 2017-19

 How can YOU get involved in the process?

-There are several ways for you to stay informed and involved throughout the process, including through focus group interviews, reviewing draft Planmaterials on the TIS website, planned drop-in sessions, online surveys, and other communications such as In The Know, faculty and administration announcements and meetings, and emails.
+There are several ways for you to stay informed and involved throughout the process, including through focus group interviews, reviewing draft Planmaterials on the ISP website, planned drop-in sessions, online surveys, and other communications such as In The Know, faculty and administration announcements and meetings, and emails.

 1) Focus Groups: Sign up to participate in a stakeholder Focus Group Interview.
 This provides an opportunity for you to delve deeper into issues and provide feedback about what is important to you as a member of our school community.
 There are four sessions scheduled on October 17th and 19th; find one that works for you!
 Each group will be limited to 10 participants each to encourage effective dialogue.
 Click here to sign up for a Focus Group